 The test confirms that a parathyroid gland is enlarged if PTH level is too high or cells from the sample are abnormal.

 Abnormal results may be due to:

 The main risks of the procedure are bruising and bleeding into or around the thyroid gland.
 If bleeding is severe, it may put pressure over the windpipe (trachea).
+In this case, surgery is needed to correct the problem.
 This complication is rare.

 Biopsy - parathyroid

 Darr EA, Sritharan N, Pellitteri PK, Sofferman RA, Randolph GW.
 Management of parathyroid disorders.
 In: Flint PW, Haughey BH, Lund V, et al, eds.
 Cummings Otolaryngology: Head & Neck Surgery.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 124.